pwilliamspeniel/Weather-Dashboard/README.md

 # Weather-Dashboard
 An interactive weather dashboard showcasing real-time weather data with geospatial analytics.
 Utilizes leaflet for map visualization, OpenWeather API for weather information, and provides a user-friendly interface to explore and understand current weather conditions.
 Built with HTML and JavaScript.
-Check out the deployed site: [GitHub Pages](https://pwilliamspeniel.github.io/Weather-Dashboard/)
+Check out the deployed site: [Weather-Dashboard](https://pwilliamspeniel.github.io/Weather-Dashboard/)

 ## Overview